inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_121315.jpg)

-*	Its sunny and sky is so clear which a city dweller like me will rarely experience.
-I want to sit idle and do nothing, not even talks
+*	Its sunny and sky is so clear which a city dweller like me will rarely experience
+*	Took a pause and sit there in peace while trying to think nothing
 *	Finally after spending a good amount there i am going towards Key monastery

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20191001_121439.jpg)

 *	The route takes us back towards Kaza city and then we ascend towards Key, Kibber and Chicham villages
-*	Key monestry ) is a Tibetan Buddhist monastery located on top of a hill at an altitude of 13,668 ft
+*	Key monestry is a Tibetan Buddhist monastery located on top of a hill at an altitude of 13,668 ft
 *	It is the biggest monastery of Spiti Valley and a religious training center for Lamas
 *	It was some festival going on in monestry.
 A traditional ceremonies to take the blessings of religious leaders